Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ## 4. Generating Code as a Tool

-Code generating agents use AI models to write and execute code, solving complex problems and automating tasks.
+Code-generating agents use AI models to write and execute code, solving complex problems and automating tasks.

 ### Code Generating Agents